Hey film nut,

 It’s great to see Page, who came out last year via an awesome speech at the “Time to THRIVE” conference, take on the role of an out lesbian.
 Page and Moore’s fully committed performances give their characters genuine onscreen chemistry that holds for the first half of the film.
 After dating for a year, they become domestic partners and move into a cozy house in the suburbs.

 Their happy life is tragically cut short.
 Checking on a pain in her chest, Hester discovers she has stage four lung cancer.
-Hardscrabble, no-nonsense Hester, who can read through anyone’s bullshit, faces facts.
+Hardscrabble, no-nonsense Hester faces facts.
 She’s going to die and Stacie is going to be left behind.
 She immediately requests that her pension benefits be transferred to her partner upon her death so that Stacie can keep the house.

 The film does disservice to its own cause by painting its villains with a superficial veneer.
-They are caricatures of antigay lawmakers everywhere, not real people with deeply-held religious beliefs.
+They are caricatures of antigay lawmakers everywhere, not real people with deeply-held beliefs.
 Because of this, the film fails to go for the jugular.
-In the real world, these people really hate lesbians, and their hate is deeper and more dangerous than a few grumpy old men who like tradition.
+In the real world, these people really hate lesbians, and their hate is deeper and more dangerous than a few grumpy old men who value “tradition.”

 The freedholders squabble around over what to do when a massive tidal wave of protest and media attention is launched against them, a negative publicity tirade led by activist Steven Goldstein (Steve Carell), the founder of Garden State Equality, a New Jersey-based activist group that campaigns for LGBT rights.